The Intrinsic Shapes of Low Surface Brightness Galaxies: a Discriminant of LSBG Formation Mechanisms: Sample Construction

 As this work centers around the analysis of three similarly processed but heterogeneously selected samples, it is informative to compare the physical and observed properties of the three samples.
 As the derivation of many physical properties hinges on a measure of galaxy distance, we first address existing redshift measurements for the samples.

 A forthcoming analysis of the HSC-SSP catalog estimates a median source distance of $\sim\!60$ Mpc (Greco et al., in preparation); we adopt this value in this analysis.
 We show the soft boundaries of the absolute r-band magnitude and effective radius distributions over the LSBG sample if we assume a fixed distance of 60 Mpc in blue with \autoref{f:massfig}.
-To contextualize the sample, we show the analogous metrics for the Coma cluster UDG sample of \cite{yagi2016} overlaid in grey.
+We show the analogous metrics for the Coma cluster UDG sample of \cite{alabi2020} \rrr{by the orange dashed histogram}.
 We stress that the sample range over these physical properties is provided only to contextualize the general nature of the sample, and should not be interpreted as estimates of the absolute magnitude or effective radius of the LSBGs.
 This approach will not, for example, populate the tails of the absolute magnitude and effective radius distribution.
 We note that even if all galaxies were assumed to be at a distance of 100 Mpc, the median absolute r-band magnitude would still be $\rm \langle M_r \rangle = -14.8$ ($\rm \langle M_r \rangle = -13.7$ at $\rm d=60$ Mpc).

 We do not have a distance estimate for the \cite{tanoglidis2020} sample; because the sample selection is modeled after that of \cite{greco2018}, we assume that the distribution over absolute magnitude and effective radius is similar.
 Due to the difference in the surface brightness limits of DES and HSC-SSP (see \autoref{f:sblimit}), this assumption is likely incorrect in the details, but should hold as an order of magnitude estimate.